gsmlg-app/semaphore-client/bricks/list_bloc/README.md

 ## License

-This brick is part of the Semaphore Client project.
+This brick is part of the Flutter App Template project.
 See the main project license for details.